eniabellver/ham-or-spam-js/README.md

 # Ham or Spam?

 I like ham, I definitely do not like spam.
-So I trained an AI to help me categorise my SMS, learning from a CSV datased that outputs 0 = ham, 1 = spam.
+So I trained an AI to help me categorise my SMS, learning from a CSV dataset that outputs 0 = ham, 1 = spam.

 ### Tech